thmscly/thomas-cox-portfolio/thomas-cox-app/README.md

 This is a website built by Thomas "T.C."
-Cox, a full-stack web developer.
+Cox, a full-stack engineer.

 It's my portfolio site and it was built using the following technologies: